-Garanti BBVA's own operational assets (bank branches and headquarters, etc.) were studied under two global climate scenarios: RCP2.6 with coarse resolution and RCP8.5 high resolution. with Drought, heavy precipitation, and heatwave hazards were analyzed for the NUTS Level-1 Geographical

-Regions of Türkiye as shown on the right.
+Garanti BBVA's own operational assets (bank branches and headquarters, etc.) were studied under two global climate scenarios: RCP2.6 with coarse resolution and RCP8.5 with high resolution.
+Drought, heavy precipitation, and heatwave hazards were analyzed for the NUTS Level-1 Geographical Regions of Türkiye as shown on the right.